-You can tell just from the name that Hawaii Volcanoes National Park is much different from your run of the mill typical national park.
+You can tell just from its name that Hawaii Volcanoes National Park is much different from your run of the mill typical national park.
 Here, it’s all about lava flows, lava rock formations, and lava petroglyphs.
+Lava, lava, lava!

 Here’s a preview of the six activities you’re most likely to take part in when you arrive at Hawaii Volcanoes National Park on Hawaii’s Big Island.
 Best of all, most of these can be accomplished during a single day in the park!